North Close, Featherstone, Pontefract, West Yorkshire WF7 6BQ

 Reading

 Our goal is for every child to become a fluent, confident reader—no exceptions.
 Reading is the foundation of the entire curriculum, and we are dedicated to developing skilled readers who cultivate a lifelong love of literature.
+We understand the importance of children learning to read well but also aim for all children to see themselves as readers.

 Reading for Pleasure in Reception, KS1 and KS2

 In EYFS and KS1, we nurture this love of reading through a range of engaging activities.
 We host weekly Reading Mornings across EYFS and KS1, where parents are invited to join their children in class for a shared reading experience.
 Children also enjoy weekly library sessions to explore a variety of books and expand their literary interests.
-Additionally, our exciting Book Trunks offer two children from nursery to Year 2, the chance to take home a special trunk containing a carefully chosen story, a cozy hot chocolate, a cuddly teddy, and a chocolate coin.
+Additionally, our exciting Book Trunks offer two children from nursery to Year 1, the chance to take home a special trunk containing a carefully chosen story, a cozy hot chocolate, a cuddly teddy, and a chocolate coin.
 Inside the trunk, there’s a notepad where children and parents can share their reading experience together, creating lasting memories and fostering a shared love of books.

 Early Years and Key Stage 1 (Reception and KS1)